cpdurham/huvc/README.md

 # huvc
-FFI Library for accessing opencv web camera for Haskell
+FFI Library for accessing opencv2 web camera for Haskell